-Let us assume a company is manufacturing 4 products namely A, B, C, D and your manager want to see the sales of these product during 2012 using a bar chart.
+Let us assume a company is manufacturing 4 products namely A, B, C, D and your manager want to see the sales of these products during 2012 using a bar chart.
 Which bar chart would you choose?

 In the first bar chart all the four bars are represented by four different colors.
 Most of the people will be tempted to use this bar chart as it looks attractive.
-Actually the colors in the bar do not convey any meaning and tends to confuse the user as user searches for meaning for each color resulting in wastage of time.
+Actually, the colors in the bar do not convey any meaning and tend to confuse the user as the user searches for meaning for each color resulting in wastage of time.

 Color scheme followed in the third bar should be avoided as this color scheme is best suited for plotting the heat map.
 In this color scheme, order plays a very important role.
 Color with lower shades represents a variable with less value and color with high intensity represents the variable with a high value.
 So this color scheme should be avoided in bar charts.